When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 right?

-Because, you know, we want you
+Because you know, we want you to

-to speak to the person who is,
+speak to the person who is, you

-you know, they've been the
+know, they've been an executive

-executive leader for 10-15
+leader for 10-15 years, right?

-And you know they're, you know,
+And you know, they're, you know,

-you get, I don't want to stay
+you get, I don't want to say

 comfortable, but you know what